 Start an Independent Practice

-You may also practice independently if you wish to do so.
-Some SLPs choose to practice independently because of the benefits of setting your own schedule and taking on as many clients as you feel comfortable with.
+You may also practice independently.
+Some SLPs choose to practice independently and open their own clinic because of the benefits of setting your own schedule and working with specific populations or types of patients.

 Pursue Job Opportunities in Pennsylvania